Ginny Aiken

 Ginny Aiken (born 8 June 1955) is an author of inspirational fiction as well as mystery novels.
-Ginny was born in Havana, Cuba, and grew up in Valencia and Caracas, Venezuela.
+Ginny was born in Havana, Cuba, and grew up in Valencia, Spain, and Caracas, Venezuela.

 The former newspaper reporter discovered books early on and wrote her first novel at age fifteen.
 That effort was followed years later by award-winning and best-selling titles in the secular and Christian markets.
-Aiken holds certification in French literature and culture from the University of Nancy, France, as well as a B. A. from Allegheny College in Pennsylvania.
+Aiken holds certification in French literature and culture from the Nancy-Université, France, as well as a B.A. from Allegheny College in Pennsylvania.
 She lives in South-Central Pennsylvania.